tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 execution_, where some fields hashed in a block header refer to the execution of the previous block, namely:

-* the merkle root of the Application's state
+* the Merkle root of the Application's state
 * the transaction results
 * the consensus parameter updates
 * the validator updates